Looking for the best open-source chatbots? In this blog, you will find top 10 chatbots with their defining features and where to access them. Dig in!

 Open-source software has given us some real jewels over the years.

-As we’ve mentioned earlier, Chatbots have been one of the most prominent technological revolutions in recent past.
+As we’ve mentioned earlier, chatbots have been one of the most prominent technological revolutions in the recent past.

-Providers of the solutions range from giant companies like Microsoft to lonesome GitHub heroes.
+Providers of the solutions range from giant companies like Microsoft to lonesome heroes on Github.

 So in this article, we’re going to talk about

-B. What are some of the best open source chatbot platforms in 2021, and
+B. What are some of the best open-source chatbot platforms in 2023, and

 C. What makes them different from non-open-source options on the market.